Monday, March 26, 2012

 a.
 Do no harm.
 Avoid: speaking negatively about others, saying hurtful things, mistreating them, causing them distress in any way, causing financial harm or withholding items or monies due.
 If you lapse in this area – even inadvertently – as soon as possible, make amends and ask for forgiveness.

 One form of kindness is helping someone spiritually, assisting them in reconnecting with their heritage.
-Reach out to people by sharing an inspiring article, inviting them to learn with you, go to a lecture or to a Shabbat meal.
+Reach out to others by sharing an inspiring article, inviting them to study with you, go to a lecture or to a Shabbat meal.

 Use your strengths to help others.
-Whether at work or during our free time, a key source of satisfaction is when we use our God given abilities to help His other children.
+Whether at work or during your free time, a key source of satisfaction is when you use your God given talents to help His other children.
 Ask yourself, “What am I good at and enjoy doing?
 How can I use my strengths to help others?”

 Other resources on how to elevate our interpersonal behavior are http://www.chafetzchayim.org, which has books you can read for free online, and The Chofetz Chaim Heritage Foundation, which sends out free daily emails.
 See endnote (1) for details.

-In addition, read works targeting the specific area of interpersonal relationships you are currently dealing with, e.g., dating, marriage and/or parenting.
+In addition, read works targeting the specific area of interpersonal relationships you are currently dealing with, e.g., dating, marriage, parenting or relating to your parents.

 2. Enhance my relationship with God:

 b.
 Thank my Creator for one of His blessings, and express love for Him.
 Each day, spend time feeling grateful for the blessings your Creator gave you.
-Thank Him for His many gifts, that your difficulties are not worse, and for signs of His help amidst your challenges.
+Thank Him for His many gifts, the bright side/silver lining of your difficulties, and for signs of His help amidst your challenges.
 Throughout the day, when you notice something going right or that benefits you, say, “Thank you God!”
 Aim to awaken daily feelings of love and gratitude to your Father for all that He does for you.

 c.
 Take care of the body my Creator entrusted with me.
 When we neglect our bodies, we not only disrespect ourselves, we disrespect our Creator.
 By making eating a healthy diet, and getting adequate sleep and exercise a top priority, we do our part to preserve our Creator’s precious gift of health.